|Date of Birth||1 March 1968, Baltimore, Maryland, USA|

 Mini Bio (1)

-Sig Libowitz is an award-winning producer, writer, attorney, actor, and former studio and production executive.
-An honors graduate of both New York University's Tisch School of the Arts and the University of Maryland School of Law, Sig wrote and produced The Response (2008), a courtroom drama based on the actual transcripts of the Guantanamo Bay military tribunals [aka, the Combatant Status Review Tribunals or CSRTs].
-The Response (2008) was shortlisted for an Academy Award (Best Live Action Short).
+Sig Libowitz is an award-winning producer, writer, actor, attorney and former studio and production executive.
+Sig wrote and produced The Response (2008), a courtroom drama based on the actual transcripts of the Guantanamo Bay military tribunals which was shortlisted for an Academy Award (Best Live Action Short).

 The film, a non-partisan look inside the tribunal process, revolves around the case of a suspected enemy combatant and the three military officers who must decide his fate.
 The Response (2008) won the ABA Silver Gavel Award as "Best of the Year" in Drama & Literature (past winners include To Kill a Mockingbird (1962), Judgment at Nuremberg (1961) and 12 Angry Men (1957)); the Audience Award at the Politics & Film Festival (Washington, DC) and acceptance to seven (7) Academy Award qualifying film festivals.
 The film screened at the Pentagon, West Point, the U.S. Congress, Harvard, Oxford, the Department of Justice and the French Embassy, among others.
 Following the Pentagon screening, Sig was invited to travel to Guantanamo to serve as a legal observer to the ongoing military commissions.